OluwaFavour/OluwaFavour/README.md

 ## The things I do while I'm not programming,

 When I'm not slumped over my desk tapping away at the keys, I'm reading something creative, be it a book, webcomic, manga, novel, or anything else.
-I'm a gamer, kind of, and in my spare time I like a wide variety of activities, including physical working out, media consumption (anime, movies, etc.), creative expression, and musical enjoyment.
+I'm a gamer, kind of, and in my spare time I like a wide variety of activities, including working out, media consumption (anime, movies, etc.), creative expression, and musical enjoyment.

 <!--
 **OluwaFavour/OluwaFavour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.